apiel/zicHost/NOTE.md

 - TODO reverb, delay
      - load/save different kind of delay and reverb from a config file
      - add lfo on time ratio

+- FIXME audio plugin ALSA, output not working
+    - make audio plugin following the same format so they might be compatible...

+- TODO jack audio plugin

 - TODO random sample file selector?